December 31, 1972: Roberto Clemente Is Killed

 He was not the first black Hispanic player in the major leagues, but, at this point, he was easily the greatest.
 Indeed, like actor-comedian Jackie Gleason was, and hockey star Wayne Gretzky later would be, he was nicknamed "The Great One."
 He was a point of pride for baseball fans all over Latin America, not just in his native Puerto Rico.

 Already heavily involved in charities all over Latin America, Clemente had visited Managua only a few weeks before the earthquake.
 He organized three planeloads of relief supplies, but heard they had all been diverted by the Somoza government.
-He decided to accompany the fourth light himself, to make sure that it didn't happen again.
+He decided to accompany the fourth flight himself, to make sure that it didn't happen again.

 A DC-7, similar to the Clemente relief plane